steam-user/steam-user/README.md

 # steam-user
 Grab steam information from a specific user.
-Use IGDB to search information about they're profile.
+Use IGDB to search information about their profile.